RuolingFan/Facial-Landmark-Detection/README.md

 In 'dataset' file, we upload the full dataset of this project we used.
 Since the dataset is about 17GB, we upload the website directly.
 The data is from Kaggle.

-In 'code' file, we upload all the code with some reports and interpretations.
-It contains all three models with data preprocessing and reality experimental results.
+In 'code' file, we upload all the code with some reports and interpretations, which contains all three models with data preprocessing and reality experimental results.